DevRel-Foundation/site/src/blog/2025-09-19-oss-summit-europe-2025.md

 * **Instrument the handoffs.** Track how DevRel content and support reduce common blockers in proofs of concept.
 Track time from the first question to unblock.
 Track how often a successful proof of concept moves to a trial or purchase.
 * **Capture stories and systematize them.** When you help a team move from evaluation to purchase faster, write the play.
 Which persona?
 Which blockers?
 Which content or support solved it?
 Turn that into a repeatable motion that anyone in your company can use.

-The Metrics working group is rebooting to publish examples you can adapt.
+The [Metrics Index Project](https://github.com/DevRel-Foundation/wg-resource-aggregation?tab=readme-ov-file#working-group-projects) aggregates metrics you can adopt and adapt.
 Expect templates for funnel definitions, example dashboards, and sample reports that map DevRel outcomes to pipeline stages and customer health.

 ### What are the most common challenges?